 “I check our insurance just to make sure we’re still getting the best rate for the coverages that we’re carrying,” Rau says.
 “It’s just about doing a reset every year, just to make sure you’re getting the best deal and you’re taking advantage of all those things that are offered to you.”

-Even though open enrollment likely already happened for 2020, you may be able to adjust some options – such as how much you contribute to your employer-sponsored retirement plan, like a 401(k).
+Even though the open enrollment period is probably over, you may still be able to adjust some options — such as how much you contribute to your employer-sponsored retirement plan, like a 401(k).

 Adjusting your withholding for taxes or how much you’re putting away for retirement — which may reduce your taxable income — is a way to potentially save money, Rau says.
 Consult with a tax adviser to make sure that your strategy makes sense to save money on taxes.